West Side Story is so famous that people sometimes forget how strange it was.

 PBS's Broadway archive is especially valuable here because it preserves the earlier version of the idea.
 In 1949, Robbins first imagined a modern Romeo and Juliet centered on conflict between a Catholic family and a Jewish family.
 The premise later shifted toward white ethnic gangs and Puerto Rican migration, but the original impulse matters.
 The project began from a Jewish creator's instinct that urban tribalism, forbidden love, and minority tension belonged inside the same dramatic system.

-That instinct never really disappeared.
+That instinct never disappeared.
 It was redirected.

 Bernstein and Robbins gave the show its velocity